gazebosim/sdf_tutorials/composition/proposal.md

 `mid_model::mid_link`), or can go *up*  using the `^` symbol (e.g.
 `^parent_frame`, `^parent_model::mid_link`).

 As a conservative initial behavior, shadowing will not be permitted.
+This means that frames may only be referenced within their own scope, and cannot be referenced implicity in nested scopes.
 This ensures that each model is an explicit unit; any dependencies external to the model (but within the same file) will be visible with `^`.
+Additionally, it avoids potential ambiguities (e.g. a parent frame with the same name as a sibling frame).

-The parents and children of elements are defined by the XML structure of the document, not by physical topology.
+The parents and children of elements are defined by the model nesting structure (e.g. a model and its child models), not by physical topology (joint parent and child links).
+To be more concise, the `^` token will give you access to the sibling elements of the model from which `^` is used.

 To enforce encapsulation, relative references are bounded according to the current *file* and its root element;
 e.g. the root element of a document (a model or world) cannot access parent elements.